TIBCOSoftware/tci-flogo/docs/content/extensions/organizing-code/display-settings.md

 | TextEditor   | Renders a text editor to paste JSON schemas or objects (the type must be complex_object) | <pre>{ &quot;name&quot;: &quot;responseBody&quot;, &quot;type&quot;: &quot;complex_object&quot;, &quot;display&quot;: { &quot;type&quot;: &quot;texteditor&quot;, &quot;description&quot;: &quot;An example JSON data that you expect back from the REST service&quot;, &quot;name&quot;:&quot;Response Schema&quot;, &quot;syntax&quot;:&quot;json&quot; } }</pre>

 ## Other settings
-Apart from the type, you can also set a two other elements in the display setting of your activity.json and connector.json
+Apart from the type, you can also set a two other elements in the display setting of your `activity.json` and `connector.json` files:

 | Element  | Explanation                                                           | Example
 | -------- | --------------------------------------------------------------------- | -----------